Clinical Education

 The University of Minnesota Doctor of Physical Therapy program is grateful to our community of clinical partners for their ongoing support in educating our future Physical Therapist colleagues.

-We are proud to acknowledge our most consistent and collaborative individual clinical instructors with the honorary title of Designated Clinical Mentor.
-These individuals host between 4 and 8 full-time University of Minnesota DPT students per calendar year, providing excellent professional training and role modeling and earning positive student reviews.
-Please see the bios below.
+We are proud to acknowledge our most consistent and collaborative individual clinical instructors with the honorary title of Designated Clinical Mentor (DCM).
+These individuals provide excellent professional training and role modeling and consistently earn positive student reviews, offering regular input to connect the didactic and clinical education components of the curriculum.

 Dan Kirkpatrick, PT, DPT